LuisR-jpg/Artificial-Intelligence---UP/InterviewPrepping.md

     - Questions

         People stressed so much the part of making questions and still it took me some time to realise the importance of making the right questions at the right time.
 Once I learned that, I was able to ease my work.

+### Technical

+- Thread vs Process

+- Explain recursion as if you were telling a kid.